Christina Rovik is happiest in the water.

 Lined up with her swim team in one-pieces and swim caps, the standout swimmer looks just like all the other girls.

 But it’s when the cap comes off that Christina starts to feel different.

-The Canton first-grader has a rare condition called loose anagen syndrome, which causes her to have very thin, short hair that falls out easily.
+The Canton child has a rare condition called loose anagen syndrome, which causes her to have very thin, short hair that falls out easily.
 Taking off her swim cap can painlessly pull out gobs of her hair, and the same thing can happen with hairbrushing or taking out a ponytail holder.